rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 These values imply that:

-* We are allowing exit traffic to TCP ports 80-81.
+* We allow exit traffic to TCP ports 80-81
-* We are disallowing exit traffic to TCP ports 993-995, which are used for the SSL-secured variants of IMAP, IRC, and POP3.
+* We disallow exit traffic to TCP ports 993-995, which are used for the SSL-secured IMAP, IRC, and POP3 variants

 You can also allow exit traffic to IPv6 addresses, assuming your server has dual-stack connectivity: